powenn/pinera1n/README.md

 - [Latest checkra1n release for linux arm64](https://checkra.in)
 -  a terminal program can set scale of terminal window(default program should work)

-In this tutorial, we will assume the checkra1n release is in your Downloads folder.

 ### Software needed for odysseyra1n support
 - curl